devmiro/m-n8n-templates/readme.md

 Instantly uncover your website’s top-performing pages and keywords with automated, actionable SEO insights—no technical skills required.

 #### Key Features
-- **Direct Integrations**: Connects with Google Search Console and BigQuery for first-party, large-scale data analysis
+- **Direct Integrations**: Connects with Google Search Console and BigQuery for first-party, large-scale data analysis.
-- **Automatic Categorization**: Instantly see which pages and keywords are Declining, Stable, Growing, or experiencing Strong Growth
+- **Automatic Categorization**: Instantly see which pages and keywords are Declining, Stable, Growing, or experiencing Strong Growth.
-- **Period-over-Period Analysis**: Effortlessly compare performance across different time frames to spot trends and opportunities
+- **Period-over-Period Analysis**: Effortlessly compare performance across different time frames to spot trends and opportunities.
-- **Google Sheets Export**: All results are saved to a Google Spreadsheet for easy review and collaboration
+- **Google Sheets Export**: All results are saved to a Google Spreadsheet for easy review and collaboration.
-- **Low Costs**: Leverages free tiers of Google Search Console API and BigQuery
+- **Low Costs**: Leverages free tiers of Google Search Console API and BigQuery.

 > [Learn More](./traffic-performance-analysis/readme.md) | [View Product](https://marvomatic.com/products/n8n-website-performance-analysis-workflow/)